Ricardo-Luis/notebooks/SAE/README.md

 ### _Why Pluto?_
 -  allows literate and reactive programming.
 [Pluto's presentation video, at the JuliaCon 2020 conference, July 2020.
 Duration: 24min.](https://youtu.be/IAF8DjrQSSk)
-- *Pluto* one year later. [uliaCon 2021 Conference, July 2021.
+- *Pluto* one year later.
+[JuliaCon 2021 Conference, July 2021.
 Duration: 27min.](https://youtu.be/HiI4jgDyDhY)
 - **_Pluto notebooks_** are *Julia* files, which you can then import as if you had been programming in a regular editor all along or in an integrated development environment (IDE) such as Visual Studio, Atom...
 - opinion article: [A Guide to Building Reactive Notebooks for Scientific Computing With Julia and Pluto.jl](https://medium.com/swlh/a-guide-to-building-reactive-notebooks-for-scientific-computing-with-julia-and-pluto-jl-1a2c0c455d51)